wingman007/ADS2018Informatics/PenkoOutlov_1601261024/ConvexHull/README.md

 Instructions to run:

 - Download and install Python from www.python.org
+- Download and install the latest version of numpy from https://sourceforge.net/projects/numpy/files/NumPy/
 - Clone the files on your local machine
 - Use an IDE or text editor to edit the files